MirStation/MAC300-EP1/README.md

 ## Simple description:

+C implementation of all the function below and providing a simple efficiency comparison between the column-oriented functions and their respective row-oriented functions.

 ### Part one: Positive-definite systems

-C implementation of these functions:

   - **int cholcol (int n, double A[][nmax])** : cholesky factorization in column-oriented fashion;
   - **int cholrow (int n, double A[][nmax])** : cholesky factorization in row-oriented fashion;